CRH

 2.1.
 CRH receptors

-Urocortin (UCN) has high affinity for CRH1 and CRH212
+Urocortin (UCN) has a high affinity for CRH1 and CRH212

-UCN II and UCN III have high affinity for CRH212
+UCN II and UCN III have a high affinity for CRH212

 2.1.1.
 CRH1 receptor

-CHR1 receptors mediate the rapid response of the fight-flight system controlled via CRH through the sympathetic nervous system and the HPA axis.
+CHR1 receptors mediate the CRH-controlled rapid response of the fight-flight system via the sympathetic nervous system and the HPA axis.
 CRH1 also activates the hypothalamic-pituitary-adrenal axis (HPA axis).13

-In humans, CRH1 is thought to be relevant in the brain rather than the body.12
+In humans, CRH1 is thought to be more relevant in the brain than in the body.12

 -